[Aim of this article: To give you some strategies on how to set and follow your dream to be a future physicist.]

 - If they appreciate your effort then maybe they will happily accept your proposal.

 - If yes!
-Best of luck on your research.
+Best of luck with your research.

 - But most of the time, they don’t!
 Because of that do not stop.
 Have faith and continue building up your skills.